SydneyKinney/Bootcamp_Group_Project/README.md

 - Topic:  Number of installs vs price/ratings
 - Reason why: We want to see if there is a correlation
 - Description of their source of data: This files contains Application data of more than 600K applications with the 23 attributes.
-- Questions we hope to answer:
+- Questions we hope to answer: Does price/ratings affect installations?
+And in which way?

 ### GitHub (Sydney)
 - Description of the communication protocals: weekly via Slack and Zoom (outside and inside of class)